thomson159/pos/README.md

 - Only the `/shop` page is connected to the backend.
 - Other parts of the frontend project are not relevant to this integration.

+### 📌 Issues and TODOs

+- **File structure**: the entire shop frontend is currently in a single file `src/pages/shop.js` – needs to be split into components.
+- **Tests**: no frontend or end-to-end tests; backend only has some partial end-to-end tests.
+- **CORS**: use prod cors for front - back
+- **Frontend language**: the shop frontend is written in plain JavaScript instead of TypeScript.

 ```bash
 git clone https://github.com/thomson159/pen